skip to main content

 7. Results and Discussion: Results should be clear and concise.
 They should summarize (scientific) findings rather than provide data in great detail.

 • All results in this chapter must be discussed adequately.
 The discussion can be presented with the results or in a separate sub-chapter.
-A manuscript with less discussion of results will be considered rejected;
+Manuscripts with insufficient discussion of results may be rejected;

 • The discussion should explore the relation of the findings to the original questions or objectives outlined in the Introduction;